CiscoDevNet/WASTC2024-vFDW/4-Thursday/Intro-to-Catalyst-Center-Python-SDK/README.md

 - Open the **initilaize_sdk_client.py** file and observe its contents

-Notice how the *config* is imported on line two and then used on lines 7-9
+Notice how the **dnacentersdk** module is imported.
+We installed that in our virtual environment when we used the command **pip install -r requirements.txt** previously.
+Also noticed how *config* is imported on line two and then used on lines 7-9:

 ![config](https://github.com/CiscoDevNet/WASTC2024-vFDW/assets/27918923/57c78b2c-dc5f-4c97-a7a1-43c8c558930f)